 Everything in the checkout stream ought to be structured to subtleties and potential mistakes.
 Continually ask yourself, do we need these additional fields to lose a client, or can we remove them?
 Would we be able to consolidate these 2 stages into one?
-Is the charging structure sufficiently simple to fill-in?
+Is the charging structure sufficiently simple to fill in?
 Or, on the other hand, is it clear enough?
-How quick can a client checkout?
-We should test the procedure with irregular individuals who don’t anything about our shop, and so forth.
+How quickly can a client checkout?
+We should test the procedure with irregular individuals who don’t know anything about our shop, and so forth.

 BSS Commerce is one of the leading Magento extension providers and web development services in the world.
 With experienced and certified Magento developers, we commit to bring high-quality products and services to optimize your business effectively.
 Furthermore, we offer FREE Installation – FREE 1-year Support and FREE Lifetime Update for every Magento extension.

 CONTACT NOW to let us know your problems.
 We are willing to support you every time.